laravel/serializable-closure/README.md

 ## Introduction

-> This package is a work in progress
+> This project is a fork of the excellent [opis/closure: 3.x](https://github.com/opis/closure) package.
+At Laravel, we decided to fork this package as the upcoming version [4.x](https://github.com/opis/closure) is a complete rewrite on top of the [FFI extension](https://www.php.net/manual/en/book.ffi.php).
+As Laravel is a web framework, and FFI is not enabled by default in web requests, this fork allows us to keep using the `3.x` series while adding support for new PHP versions.

-Laravel Serializable Closure provides an easy way to serialize closures in PHP.
-It's a fork of [opis/closure: ^3.0](https://github.com/opis/closure) that **does not use the PHP FFI Extension**, and supports PHP 8.1.
+Laravel Serializable Closure provides an easy and secure way to **serialize closures in PHP**.

 ## Installation / Usage